 - D1.
 Manipulate and present relevant primary and secondary data in a variety of ways. - D2.
-Use evidence-based methods in problem-solving. - D3.
+Use scientific evidence-based methods in the solution of problems. - D3.
 Create and innovate in the solution of problems. - D4.
-Communicate effectively.

-- D5.
-Work independently and in teams in a range of situations, preparing for life-long learning. - D6.
-Use IT skills, including word processing, use of spreadsheets and databases, e-mail and on-line information sources. - D7.
-Manage time and resources. - D8.
-Effectively learn, think and solve problems. - D9.
+Effectively communicate with specialist and non specialist audiences. - D5.
+Work independently and in teams in a range of situations, preparing for life-long learning. - D6 Efficiently use general IT skills - D7 Manage time and resources, plan laboratory-based programmes, assess hazards and risks and work safely - D8 Exercise initiative and personal responsibility - D9.
 Support a self-motivated learning style. - D10.
-Support self-awareness to the extent of recognising his or her own limitations and knowing when to seek help.
+Support a self-awareness to the extent of recognising his or her own limitations and knowing when to seek help.

-Outcomes D.1-D.10 permeate all the teaching and learning activities, e.g. data manipulation in the quantitative methods module; presentations in Public Inquiry and Transport Infrastructure modules; relevant IT skills in various modules, etc. D.1, D.3, D.8-D.10 are particularly relevant to the research dissertation.
+Outcomes D.1-D.10 permeate through all teaching and learning activities.
+D.1, D.3, D.8-D.10 are particularly relevant to the research dissertation.